Incident-Clarity/Incident-Clarity.github.io/content/posts/2024/pgdcs/sem2-Final-Presentation.md

 - **Offsite Infrastructure for Backup (accessed using dedicated line):**
 	- 64-core CPU server with 1 x 20 T.B.
 SSD and 40 x 2.5 PB HDD with 200 GB DDR5 memory running TrueNAS.
 	- Backups performed every 12 hours.

+### **Compliance:**
+---

+- **GDPR:**
+- Types of data collected (first name, last name, email, phone number, address, status, payment method)
+- Customer consent using
+- Data Protection Officer is appointed
+- If breach happens, users will be notified within 42 hrs (72 hrs is a limit)

+- **ISO 27001:**
+- Define the information, assets, and areas that ISMS will cover
+- Risk assessment
+- Risk mitigation
+- Training and awareness
+- Continuous improvement

+- **GST (Goods and Services Tax):**
+- GST registered organisation.
+- Accounting software used by the sales team (Taly)
+- invoice management (saved in the database)
+- regular filling of gst returns as per the timeline and documentation is also done
+- educate the finance and accounting team

+- **PCI DSS (Payment Card Industry Data Security Standard):**
+- Card holder data environment (stored in the database)
+- Access control established so that only the employees who need it can access it.
+- Create annual internal audit report and submit to the bank or card brand we use.